WesUnwin/redux-rest-client/README.md

 ## Benefits

-* Implements functionality common to most modern web apps to interact with APIs, manage, sort, filter records froms your database on the front-end.
+* Implements functionality common to most modern web apps to interact with APIs, manage, sort, and access records from your database.
 * Allows you to scale your app gracefully, defining new REST clients with minimal overhead.
 * Provides a clean, and consistent API throughout your app.
 * Supports request tracking, allowing you to build UI to display spinners, error messages, etc.